Skip to page content

 • you feel generally unwell.

-• you have increased pain in your chest which stops you from deep breathing or coughing.
+• you have an increased pain in your chest which stops you from being able to take a deep breath or cough.

 Contact information